sourcegraph/handbook/content/company-info-and-process/communication/team_chat.md

 - ✅ = I’ve seen it, my action is complete
 - 👍 = I agree

+#### Custom emoji

+All teammates are able to upload their own custom emoji to our Slack Workspace.
+When adding a new animated emoji, keep in mind that rapidly changing or flashing emoji, such as the iconic party parrot, may not be friendly for teammates who are [impacted by photosensitivity or susceptible to seizures](https://www.reddit.com/r/Epilepsy/comments/jzmjdx/seizure_inducing_emojis/).

+If you spot a custom emoji that may be a bit too animated, report it to #ask-it-tech-ops so it can be removed.

 ### Use threads to organize discussions and reduce noise

 Threads help you create organized discussions around specific messages.
 They let you discuss a topic in more detail without adding clutter to a channel or direct message (DM) conversation.